ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 -N
 TODO: client-side equivalents

-Also note that the ssh agend should never be forwarded.
+Also note that the ssh agent should never be forwarded.
 With the introduction of proxy jumps, this is no longer necessary.

 Relevant options in sshd_config:
     DisableForwarding yes # Disables all forwarding features.